UPPMAX/UPPMAX-documentation/docs/software/mariadb.md

 ## New user and changing passwords

-It is convenient to have separate user with password for the purpose of running a tool and still be able to administer (start and stop the server) with the default user created during the database initialization, which does not require password.
+It is convenient to have separate user with password for the purpose of running a tool and still be able to administer (start and stop the server) with the default user created during the database initialisation, which does not require password.

 ```bash
 mariadb